hotoffthehamster/human-friendly_pedantic-timedelta/CONTRIBUTING.rst

 -------------------

 If you find documentation out of date, missing, or confusing, please help improve it.
-This includes the official user documenation, the README, other developer documenation, and documentation.
+This includes the official user documentation, the README, other developer documentation, and documentation.

 We also appreciate reference from blog posts, articles, and other projects.